 UK Reports New Incident in Red Sea

-The incident took place about 50 nautical miles west of Al Hudaydah at about 3:30 AM UTC.
+The incident happened about 60 nautical miles to the north-west of Al Hudaydah in Yemen at 2:47 AM UTC on Sunday.
 Image Credit: UKMTO

-A new incident has been reported in the Red Sea on Tuesday morning after a spate of attacks on commercial shipping there in recent weeks, according to the British authorities.
+A commercial ship has been shot at from small boats in a new incident in the Red Sea, according to the British authorities.

-The incident took place about 50 nautical miles west of Al Hudaydah at about 3:30 AM UTC, the UK Maritime Trade Operations agency said in a social media post on Tuesday, without revealing further details.
+The incident happened about 60 nautical miles to the north-west of Al Hudaydah in Yemen at 2:47 AM UTC on Sunday, the UK Maritime Trade Operations Agency said in a social media post, without naming the vessel involved.

-"Vessels are advised to transit with caution and report any suspicious activity to UKMTO."
+"The master reports being attacked by three small boats on his port side, shots were exchanged," the agency said.

-The attacks on ships around the Red Sea by Yemen's Houthi movement have prompted several shipping companies to avoid the area altogether, taking much longer routes around Africa rather than using the Suez Canal.
+The recent spate of attacks on commercial shipping in the Red Sea has prompted several leading shipping companies to avoid the area altogether in favour of longer routes around Africa, boosting global bunker demand.

-This should provide a noticeable boost to global bunker demand for however long the situation lasts.

-But on Sunday evening AP Moller-Maersk said it was preparing to allow its vessels to use Suez again after an international taskforce was set up to improve maritime security in the region.